XOBXOB/XOBXOB_Arduino/README.md

 ####Update information on a XOB

-x.updateXOB(XOB_Name, QueryString);
+x.updateXOB(XOB_Name, n, messageList[][2]);

 XOB_Name is the name of the XOB.
-Query string is a list of messages and contents, such as “passed=true”.
-Multiple messages must be separated by an ampersand (“&”).
+The messageList is a two dimensional array with messages and contents.
+For each row, the first element is the message name, the second element is the message content -- both are strings. "n" is the number of messages in the list.

 ####Init Response

 x.initResponse();

-Gets ready to receive the next response.
-Before you request the contents of a XOB, you should initialize the response by calling this method.
-This lets XOBXOB to begin scanning for a new response object from the Internet connection.
+Clears the response buffer being filled by loadStreamedResponse().
+Not usually required.

 ####Load Streamed Response